-Hibs manager search nears 'conclusion'
+Hibs in talks with preferred candidate

 Hibs drew 1-1 with St Mirren in their first game without Ross on Saturday.

-That point on the road under Gray and fellow coaches Eddie May and Craig Samson kept the Leith side in seventh but with only one win in 10 top-fight games.
+That point on the road under the caretaker team of former captain David Gray and fellow coaches Eddie May and Craig Samson kept the Leith side in seventh but with only one win in 10 top-fight games.

-A win on Tuesday would narrow the gap with Aberdeen above to a point in what Hibs' chief executive described as "a big week" that concludes with Sunday's Scottish League Cup final against Celtic.
+A win on Tuesday would narrow the gap with Aberdeen above to and a point and Kensell urged fans to "get behind" the caretaker team during what he described as "a big week" that concludes with Sunday's Scottish League Cup final against Celtic.

 "I would like to assure all supporters that we are undergoing an incredibly thorough and strategic approach as we recruit a new manager," Kensell said on Hibs' website.